 Under the selective pressure of the innate immune response, it appears that Shigella has developed a shortening process of LPS O-side chains responding to a mechasim that does not involve deletion (a process that leads to extreme susceptibilty to killing by anti-microbial peptides and activated complement), but rather a transition from a linear to a helicoidal structure that involves glycosylation of the basic Rha-Rha-Rha-NAcGlu motif.
 This glycosylation process is encoded by a lysogenic bacteriophage, the process allowing better access of the tip of the type III secretroy system of Shigella to the surface of eukaryotic cells while maintaining resistance to the innate response.
-This process may account for generation of serotypic diversity.

 We have also demonstrated the protective role of commensal/probiotic bacterial such as Lactobacillus casei against inflammation caused by invasive Shigella.

 We are now developing methods for real time analysis of infectious processes based on magnetic resonance imaging and intravital microscopy.
 We are also developing murine models of intestinal inflammation, including transgenic mice and moels of inflammation of the respiratory tract.
-These approaches have allowed us to introduce a new research theme aimed at studying the molecular, cellular and tissue mechansims of infection of the tracheo-bronchial and pulmonary tissues by Klebsiella pneumoniae and Streptococcus pneumoniae.
+These approaches have allowed us to introduce a new research theme aimed at studying the molecular, cellular and tissue mechansims of infection of the tracheo-bronchial and pulmonary tissues by Klebsiella pneumoniae.

-Reconstruction 3D of mice lungs.
+Photo 3: Reconstruction 3D of mice lungs.

 Innate and adaptive immunity in bacillary dysentery.